Gabriele Moreno Locatelli: International response

 The international community was outraged by the killing.
-The day after his death, the Sarajevo daily Oslobodenje was prudently titled "Incident at Vrbanja," while the Italian newspapers headlines included "Pacifist Italian killed by Serb snipers."
-In Sarajevo, he is honored as a hero, an Italian martyr among many Bosnians.
+The day after his death, the Sarajevo daily Oslobodenje was prudently titled "Incident at Vrbanja," while the Italian newspapers' headlines included "Pacifist Italian killed by Serb snipers."
+In Sarajevo, he is honoured as a hero, an Italian martyr among many Bosnians.
 There were controversies about the way the Italian press covered the incident.

 Locatelli's story inspired director Giancarlo Bocchi for the documentary "Death of a Pacifist" (1995).

 The song "Bread and Peace" is also based on Locatelli's death.